Andres has a 4 year experience as a landlord.

 Each landlord enters into a rental agreement in the hopes of a conflict-free rental relationship.
 Sometimes, one thing leads to another, and you may be faced with complicated issues you wouldn’t have wanted to hear about.

-Last spring, Rendin carried out a questionnaire among landlords which indicated that 50% of landlords have had some kind of problems with their tenants.
+In spring 2022, Rendin carried out a questionnaire among landlords which indicated that 50% of landlords have had some kind of problems with their tenants.
 The main problems were rent arrears and property damage.

 This raises questions for many: How to protect yourself as a landlord?
 How to solve serious rental issues?
+Check out how Rendin can make renting safer.

 One landlord’s lesson may help another